 Later in February 2016 after D’s parents had both passed away, I formally adopted him.
 His wife became my first daughter in law.
 (I prefer to call her and Ce my daughters.)

-They have been married 14 years and have two boys, two and a half year old, L; and 9 month old F. D and Ca both work mostly from home and share the care of their two sons.
+They both work mostly from home and share the care of their children with the help of Ca’s mother, who lives in a house at the front of their yard.
 They have a good life together.
 They also love me as much as I love them.
 I am so thankful that I adopted D.

 D and Ca and their family live about an hour and a half from me.
-We get together every month because of their busy workload and lives with the two small boys.
+We get together every month because of their busy workload and lives with their children.
 I feel their love for me and am thankful.
 They know I love them all too.